Arthur Letele: Mayibuye Uprisings

-The Defiance Campaign of 1952 marked the two year anniversary of the National Day of Protest of 1950, where the government shot down 18 black people.
+The Defiance Campaign of 1952 marked the second anniversary of the National Day of Protest of 1950, where the government shot down 18 black people.
 The Campaign was organised by Nelson Mandela, with every town in South Africa called upon to defy apartheid and its laws.
 No. 2 Location was identified as the key area of protest in Kimberley.
 As local ANC branch chairperson, Dr. Letele was tasked with mobilising people from the area.
 On 7 November 1952 Protestors sat peacefully on benches legally designated for whites, and blocked the entrance to the post office.
 As a result, Dr. Letele and seven other leaders from No. 2 Location executive ANC branch were detained.
 Dr. Letele and the seven other arrested leaders were fined £3 or punished with 10 days imprisonment.
 All of them opted for imprisonment.
 In the same year he became treasurer of the ANC.
 The following year he was among the 156 defend.
 Alongside Dr. Letele, Sam Phakedi, Pepys Madibane, Olehile Sehume, Alexander Nkoane, Daniel Chabalala and David Mpiwa were accused of contravening the Suppression of Communism Act.
 In the same year he became treasurer of the ANC.
 The following year he was among the 156 defend.
 Protestors were outraged, and the next day at dawn, both public and private property in No. 2 Location was destroyed.

 Later that day police barricaded a route that led to a petrol depot, which protesters intended to set alight.
 Some workers coming back home to No. 2 Location were innocently struck by the police.
 The police gunned down 13 people in this incident, wounding 78 others.
 Following the Defiance Campaign and the subsequent killings in No. 2 Location, black South Africans began taking a more concerted approach in fighting against apartheid policies that limited their movement and denied them the franchise.